jsdf/pce/README.md

 Make sure you've installed [node.js](http://nodejs.org/download/)

+These instructions assume you're working with [my fork of PCE](https://github.com/jsdf/pce) on the `pcejs` branch.
+Presumably that's where you're reading this right now.

 Run `npm install` in this directory (the source root).
 This should install the required node.js tools to build the commonjs modules and run the examples.